 The same pattern of across-the-board encouragement to strong antitrust enforcement is present once one expands the analysis to consider Presidential Orders and Proclamations.
-Only a handful directly address antitrust enforcement, but these are important.
-In 1957 and 1959, Eisenhower’s Executive Orders 10712 and 10855 allowed the Senate Committee on the Judiciary to access data on income and profits in their investigation on whether antitrust laws were being adequately enforced; In 1961, Kennedy’s Executive Order 10936 commanded federal agencies to share public bidding data to increase the enforcement of antitrust laws against bid rigging; in 1977, Carter’s Executive Order 12022 created a “National Commission for the Review of Antitrust Laws and Procedures”, imbuing it with the mission of drafting recommendations on how to expedite the enforcement of antitrust laws in complex cases and increase the effectiveness of antitrust remedies; in 2016, Obama’s Executive Order 13725 required executive agencies to “identify specific actions that they can take in their areas of responsibility to build upon efforts to detect abuses such as price fixing, anticompetitive behavior in labor and other input markets, exclusionary conduct, and blocking access to critical resources that are needed for competitive entry”; Finally, Biden’s Executive Order 14036 “affirms that it is the policy of my Administration to enforce the antitrust laws to combat the excessive concentration of industry, the abuses of market power, and the harmful effects of monopoly and monopsony.”
-While after Eisenhower, no Republic president issued a pro-antitrust executive order, no Republican president issued an executive order cutting back on antitrust enforcement either (with two minor exceptions).
+Only a handful directly address antitrust enforcement, but they are important.
+In 1957 and 1959, Eisenhower’s Executive Orders 10712 and 10855 allowed the Senate Committee on the Judiciary to access data on income and profits in their investigation on whether antitrust laws were being adequately enforced; in 1961, Kennedy’s Executive Order 10936 commanded federal agencies to share public bidding data to increase the enforcement of antitrust laws against bid rigging; in 1977, Carter’s Executive Order 12022 created a “National Commission for the Review of Antitrust Laws and Procedures”, imbuing it with the mission of drafting recommendations on how to expedite the enforcement of antitrust laws in complex cases and increase the effectiveness of antitrust remedies; in 2016, Obama’s Executive Order 13725 required executive agencies to “identify specific actions that they can take in their areas of responsibility to build upon efforts to detect abuses such as price fixing, anticompetitive behavior in labor and other input markets, exclusionary conduct, and blocking access to critical resources that are needed for competitive entry;” finally, Biden’s Executive Order 14036 “affirms that it is the policy of my Administration to enforce the antitrust laws to combat the excessive concentration of industry, the abuses of market power, and the harmful effects of monopoly and monopsony.”
+While after Eisenhower, no Republican president issued a pro-antitrust executive order, no Republican president issued an executive order cutting back on antitrust enforcement either (with two minor exceptions).

 In sum, the analysis of the public platforms and official acts of all presidents since 1932 reinforces our finding that a popular mandate never formed to reduce antitrust enforcement.
-On the contrary, throughout the past 90 years, all but a handful of mentions to antitrust are always in the direction of protecting consumer and small businesses and ensuring the strong enforcement of the antitrust laws.
+On the contrary, throughout the past ninety years, all but a handful of mentions to antitrust are always in the direction of protecting consumer and small businesses as well as ensuring the strong enforcement of the antitrust laws.

 Part III.A.5 Supreme Court Nominations

-Presidents (with the support of the Senate) can influence policy by appointing Supreme Court Justices with a particular ideological bent.
+Presidents (with the support of the Senate) can influence policy by appointing Supreme Court justices with a particular ideological bent.
 Most presidential candidates promise, in more or less veiled terms, to nominate jurists who share their ideological agenda.
 Senators who vote on nominations may or may not share that agenda.
-We ask here whether the antitrust views of Supreme Court nominee shave every played a role in their confirmation.
+We ask here whether the antitrust views of Supreme Court nominees have ever played a role in their confirmation.

-To answer this question we analyzed all the public records of nomination hearings for Supreme Court Justices starting with the nomination of Chief Justice Charles Hughes in the 1930s until 2020.
-We wanted to determine how much antitrust was a salient topic in nominations, and whether Justices were specifically questioned on their views vis-à-vis the goals of antitrust and the importance of strong enforcement.
-Figure III below depicts the frequency of appearance of all mentions to “antitrust” and “monopoly” during the direct Q&A session with nominees to the US Supreme Court for the past 90 years.
+To answer this question we analyzed all the public records of nomination hearings for Supreme Court justices starting with the nomination of Chief Justice Charles Hughes in the 1930s until 2020.
+We wanted to determine antitrust’s degree of saliency in the nomination process, and whether justices were specifically questioned on their views vis-à-vis the goals of antitrust and the importance of strong enforcement.
+Figure III below depicts the frequency of mentions to “antitrust” and “monopoly” during the direct Q&A session with nominees to the U.S. Supreme Court for the past 90 years.

-Figure III: Total References to Antitrust/Monopoly in direct Q&A Sessions, per Supreme Court Nominee – 1930 -2020
+Figure III: Total references to antitrust/monopoly in direct Q&A sessions, per Supreme Court nominee – 1930 -2020